Financing a modular home in BC: the three things lenders actually check

 Convert to standard mortgage

-Once the home is installed, inspected, and an occupancy permit is issued, the construction mortgage converts to a standard residential mortgage.
+Once the home is installed, inspected, and the local building authority issues an occupancy permit — the SCRD Building Division for rural electoral areas, or the Town of Gibsons or District of Sechelt building departments in those municipalities — the construction mortgage converts to a standard residential mortgage.
 At this point, mortgage insurance (if applicable) is confirmed and the final rate and amortization are set.

 Considering a Modular Home in BC?

-We have financed modular builds across the Sunshine Coast and know which lenders are practical about the process — reach out wherever you’re buying in BC.
+We have financed modular builds across BC and know which lenders are practical about the process — reach out wherever you’re buying.

 Buying or building a modular home in BC?